 If you’re a senior citizen with back pain, you’re far from alone.
 In fact, research indicates that the prevalence of musculoskeletal pain—including back pain—could be as high as 85 percent of the older adult population.
 Most people don’t even experience back pain for the first time until they’re well into adulthood, but, by the time they reach 50, mild to moderate back pain is simply par for the course.

 Why is this?
 It all has to do with the natural aging process.
 One of the primary culprits is osteoarthritis of the spine, a degenerative condition that occurs when the cartilage in the spinal joints erodes over time.
 Other back pain causes for older adults include decreased bone mass (osteoporosis) and the narrowing of the spinal cord (spinal stenosis), which can put pressure on the nerves in the back and cause pain.

 The first step toward developing a solid back pain treatment plan is to try to determine the root cause of your pain.
 From there, you may be able to find long-term solutions that can help you live a happy, active life in old age.
-In the meantime, you can consider trying these back pain remedies for some much-needed relief.
+In the meantime, you can consider trying these lower back pain remedies at home for some much-needed relief.

 1. Low-Level Laser Therapy

 Low-level laser therapy (LLLT) is a cutting-edge, clinically proven technology that can provide temporary relief of minor muscle and joint aches, pain, and stiffness in the back.
 Wearing a laser therapy device, such as a Curavi belt, aids in the relaxation of muscles and temporarily increases local blood circulation to help ease back pain.

 How does laser treatment help back pain?
 It uses low-level lasers to penetrate the tissue and modulate the inflammatory response.
 The best part is, it’s an effective at-home treatment with no known adverse side effects and zero of the standard risks associated with pharmaceuticals or surgery.